AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/textStylingGuide/internalLinks.rst

 Internal links are hyperlinks between pages on the same website.
 We can classify them into two categories:

-* Inlinks: Internal links to a URL
+* Inlinks: Internal links to a URL; and
-* Outlinks: Internal links from a URL
+* Outlinks: Internal links from a URL.

 .. note::